-Have years of scandal finally caught up with Jacob Zuma?
+Have years of scandal caught up with Jacob Zuma?

 Zuma has also used his stealth to stay in power.
 He has reshuffled his Cabinet several times to reward those loyal to him and punish those against him.

-Although he has seen his popularity slide, Zuma has been one of South Africa's most colorful and charismatic leaders, and remains popular with many voters.
+Although he has seen his popularity slide, Zuma has been one of South Africa's most colorful and charismatic leaders, and is still popular with some South Africans, particularly in his home province of KwaZulu-Natal.